cyberark/ark-sdk-python/docs/commands/configure.md

 ark configure
 ```

-Command arguments are not required, and after running the command questions are asked to collect the required information.
-Use the `--silent` flag to supply the required arguments as options instead of being prompted for the required information.
+When you run the command without arguments, you are prompted for the required information (alternatively, add the `--silent` flag with the required arguments).

 ## Usage